joaofaria-src/joaofaria-src/README.md

 # Hi there, I'm João Faria! 👋

 ## 🚀 About Me
-- 🎓 Front-End Developer Certified by Meta
+- 🎓 Full-stack Developer Certified by Meta and IBM
 - 💻 Specializing in MERN Stack

 ## 🏅 Certifications